Welcome to my Clixsense review.

 What that means is that companies and businesses the opportunity to increase their business exposure by providing traffic to their websites.

-What all “paid-to-click” programs offer (in the start of the process) is the ability to host these companies and business ads on their website and have the members of the PTC programs view or watch the advertisements that the companies and businesses pay the PTC programs to host.
+What all “paid-to-click” programs offer (at the start of the process) is the ability to host these companies and business ads on their website and have the members of the PTC programs view or watch the advertisements that the companies and businesses pay the PTC programs to host.

 When the members watch or view the advertisements, the members are also paid commissions by the PTC program like Clixsense which makes it essentially a “win” for all parties involved.